Jiangsu

 Since the Sui and Tang dynasties, Jiangsu has been a national economic and commercial center, partly due to the construction of the Grand Canal.
 Cities such as Nanjing, Suzhou, Wuxi, Changzhou, and Shanghai (separated from Jiangsu in 1927) are all major Chinese economic hubs.
 Since the initiation of economic reforms in 1990, Jiangsu has become a focal point for economic development.
 It is widely regarded as one of China's most developed provinces, when measured by its Human Development Index (HDI).
-Its 2021 nominal GDP per capita reached RMB 137,300 (US$21,287), becoming the first province in China to reach $20,000 mark.
+Its 2021 nominal GDP per capita reached CN¥137,300 (US$21,287), becoming the first province in China to reach the $20,000 mark.

 Jiangsu is home to many of the world's leading exporters of electronic equipment, chemicals and textiles.
 It has also been China's largest recipient of foreign direct investment since 2006.
-Its 2021 nominal GDP was more than RMB 11.64 trillion (US$1.80 trillion), which is the fifth-highest of all country subdivisions.
-If it were a country, it would be the tenth-largest economy as of 2021 as well as the 19th most populous.
+In 2022, its GDP was more than 12.29 trillion (US$1.83 trillion nominal), which is the sixth-highest of all administrative divisions.
+If it were a country, it would be the twelfth-largest economy as of 2022 as well as the 19th most populous.